 All hunters, range users, and dog runners are required to sign in and obtain the appropriate one-day access permit before entering the field at this property.
 The one-day permit card must be completed and returned to a self-service booth, drop box, or property office before you leave.

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
 Your feedback and comments are valuable to us.

-- Hovey Lake FWA uses a combination of restricted areas, restricted hunter numbers, daily drawings, preseason drawings and self-service permit check-in to control hunting efforts.
+- Hovey Lake FWA uses a combination of restricted areas, restricted hunter numbers, daily drawings, preseason drawings, and self-service permit check-in to control hunting efforts.
 Check with the property for current regulations.